davidmghanga/dev_quotes/dev_quotes/readme.md

 # Dev Quotes

-This project documents quotes from some famous software developers.
+This project documents quotes from some of the famous software developers.

 # Background